 James Cook University

 James Cook University did not have a campus in Cairns when I completed high school in 1984.
-My poor grades would not have given me access to university in any event.
-For me, as for many others, the opening of James Cook University in Cairns represented a great opportunity.
+My poor grades would not have given me access to university anyway.
+For me and many others, the opening of James Cook University in Cairns represented a great opportunity.
 I was hoping that study at university would give me opportunities to gain employment.
-It was my fascination with policy and politics and their capacity to make the world a better place that truly fascinated me.
-In the words of Nelson Mandela “Education is the most powerful weapon which you can use to change the world.”
+However, it was my obsession with politics and public policy, and their capacity to make the world a better place, that truly fascinated me.
+The words of Nelson Mandela resonated with me when he said, “Education is the most powerful weapon which you can use to change the world.”

 Our new home in Kewarra Beach was much more suited to the needs of a wheelchair user.
-In a flat sub-division off Poolwood Close, the location allowed me to get out and push down nearby streets, even with just 50 per-cent arm function.
+The house provided me with even better access than our home in Bentley Park.
+Jenny and I had experience some minor access impediments in Bentley and remedied them in Kewarra.
+Almost as importantly, the new location, in a flat sub-division off Poolwood Close, allowed me to get out of the house and push down nearby streets, even with only 50 per-cent arm function.
 My daily outings with Tia were a joy, as we investigated our new surroundings.
 At first, I could barely get 50 metres before my arms would wear out.
 Before too long I could make it to the end of Koonya Close and was looking for newer streets to challenge.
 I really valued my daily outings and they became a regular part of my life, as I enjoyed getting out of the office and down the street at least once every day.

 University life was stimulating and offered intellectual opportunities I had never experienced.
 For the first time James Cook University in Cairns had its own Campus.
 There was a new atmosphere, and for the first time a real academic environment existed.